Skip to content

 python diag.py 192.168.50.1 sw-cell1.plant.local

-A failed ping points to Layer 1 to 3.
-A successful ping with a failed port check points to Layer 4 (firewall or service not running).
-A failed DNS check points to a name resolution problem.
-A failed SNMP check with successful ping points to SNMP configuration (wrong community string, SNMPv2c disabled).
+An unsuccessful ping points to Layer 1 to 3.
+A successful ping with an unsuccessful port check points to Layer 4 (firewall or service not running).
+An unsuccessful DNS check points to a name resolution issue.
+An unsuccessful SNMP check with a successful ping points to SNMP configuration (wrong community string, SNMPv2c disabled).

 ScenarioWireshark Filter